-The Ministry of Community Development 2009/10 - 2011/12 Service Plan was prepared under my direction, in accordance with the Budget Transparency and Accountability Act.
+The Ministry of Community and Rural Development 2009/10 - 2011/12 Service Plan Update was prepared under my direction, in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the basis on which the plan has been prepared.
-All material fiscal assumptions and policy decisions as of February 10, 2009, have been considered in preparing the plan and I am accountable for achieving the specific objectives in the plan.